Register now for

-In this article, we look at how you can obtain a minimum of 5 days experience to boost your PGCE application with Leeds SCITT.
+In this article, we look at how you can obtain a minimum of 5 days experience to boost your teacher training application with Leeds SCITT.
 Here are some of the ways to get teaching work experience:

 The best way to obtain some teaching experience is to contact a local school directly to see whether they are able to accommodate you.
 We’d recommend not choosing the school you went to as a pupil for your volunteering.

 When contacting the school, make sure you tailor your request for work experience to the school in question.
 Find out the right person to contact and treat it just like you were applying for a job there.
 Research the school, explain what you could offer and also mention what you like about the school.

 Perhaps you want to teach Geography and have chosen a school for its subject speciality?
 Maybe you’ve heard that the school recently received a good Ofsted report?
 The school will always be very happy to hear that you’ve chosen them because of its specific qualities, rather than how close they are to your home.

 In some cases, schools are unable to offer teaching experience at that point in time, so be prepared to contact at least a couple of schools.
 Some of these may be a little further away from your home, so make sure you’re able to commute to the school before you reach out.